 Share article:

-Without getting too technical, email to SMS uses Simple Mail Transfer Protocol (SMTP) and our SMS API to convert emails into SMS format, before sending to the recipient’s mobile number.
+Without getting too technical, email to SMS uses Simple Mail Transfer Protocol (SMTP) and a gateway or SMS API to convert emails into SMS format, before sending to the recipient’s mobile number.

 WHAT IS SMTP: SMTP is a set of rules (the protocol) for sending emails from one email account to another over the internet.
 The emails get sorted by an SMTP server, a bit like mail gets sorted at a post office, before being sent off to their destination.